atosorigin/bullsequana-edge-system-management/zabbix/readme.md

 . ./proxy.sh
 ```

-2. Add your proxy environement as desired in *docker-compose-awx.yml* file with explicit IP addresses and host names:
+2. Add your proxy environement as desired in *docker-compose-zabbix.yml* file with explicit IP addresses and host names:
 ```
     env-file:
-      ansible.env
+      zabbix.env
     environment:
       HTTP_PROXY: http://<your proxy>:<your port>
       HTTPS_PROXY: https://<your proxy>:<your port>